ganyicz/alpinejs-codepuncher/README.md

 <img width="1436" alt="Example" src="https://github.com/ganyicz/alpinejs-codepuncher/assets/3823354/5d73eb3d-45fb-4249-83de-7c2baca276eb">

-# Headless component for 2FA, PIN codes and more
+# Headless component for 2FA / PIN
 Ever noticed the smooth interaction with Stripe's two factor authentication?

 Entering a verification code is becoming a part of our users' daily routine.

 Make it a delightful experience.
+Forget boring inputs, give your users what they deserve!

-* Copy & Paste
+* Copy & Paste into your app
 * Completely unstyled
+* Handles focusing of next input
 * Keyboard and mobile accessible
-* Handles focusing next input
-* Handles clearing inputs
 * Supports any number of digits
 * Less than 40 lines of code